kyy1-cyy/Squire-VR/README.md

 - **AutoSideload**: if enabled, when game is done downloading it will begin installing the game ont your headset with a manual apk install then an auto obb folder mover.

 # ScreenShots: See the app in use

 Features:
-Full game card modern Layout
+Full game card modern Layout,
-Low Storage Detection error
+Low Storage Detection error,
-Search function for quick game finder download function to download the games and install them
+Search function for quick game finder, download function to download the games and install them